-Between May 2012 and November 2012 we observed reported trading of approximately 4.9 million shares of our common stock on the FBR PLUSTM System with reported trading prices between \$10.00 and \$10.50 per share.
-No trades were reported on May 30, 2012, November 7, 2012 or November 8, 2012 (the dates on which options and RSUs were granted).
-During this time, we were pursuing approval from the GSEs and insurance licenses in all 50 States and the District of Columbia and had not begun writing insurance.
+Between May 2012 and November 2012 we observed trading of approximately 4.9 million shares of our common stock within the FBR PLUSTM System with trading prices between \$10.00 and \$10.50 per share.
+No trades occurred on May 30, 2012, November 7, 2012 or November 8, 2012 (the dates on which options and RSUs were granted).
+During this time, we were pursuing approval from the GSEs and insurance licenses in all 50 States and the District of Columbia and had not begun selling insurance.
 Under the terms of the registration rights agreements we entered into in connection with our April 24, 2012 private placement, we were required to obtain GSE Approval within nine months from the date of the private placement offering memorandum (until January 17, 2013).
-If GSE Approval was not obtained, the Company would have been required to dissolve and distribute its assets to the shareholders.
-Our strategy had not changed from the initial strategy detailed in the private placement memorandum we issued in connection with our April 2012 private placement offering; however, uncertainty remained as to our ability to obtain GSE approval by January 17, 2013.
-Based on the limited reported trades of our common stock at or near the private placement per share price and uncertainty as to our ability to obtain GSE approval, we contemporaneously determined the fair value of our common stock at May 30, 2012, November 7, 2012 and November 8, 2012 was \$10.00, unchanged from the April 24, 2012 private placement per share price.
-On this basis, the Board granted stock options with an exercise price of \$10.00 per share and RSUs with a common stock fair value of \$10.00 per share.
+If GSE Approval was not obtained, the Company would dissolve and distribute the assets to the shareholders.
+Our strategy had not changed from the initial strategy detailed in the private placement; however, uncertainty remained as to our ability to obtain GSE approval by January 17, 2013.
+Based on the limited trading of our common stock at or near the private placement per share price and uncertainty as to our ability to obtain GSE approval, we determined the fair value of our common stock at May 30, 2012, November 7, 2012 and November 8, 2012 had not changed from April 24, 2012, and on May 30, 2012, November 7, 2012 and November 8, 2012, the Board granted stock options with an exercise price of \$10.00 per share and RSUs with a fair value of \$10.00 per share share.